xnvme/xnvme/docs/getting_started/clone.rst

   git clone https://github.com/OpenMPDK/xNVMe.git xnvme

-.. note:: The xNVMe build-system uses ``meson/ninja`` and its subproject-feature with wraps, dependencies such as fio, liburing, and SPDK are fetched by the build-system (meson), not as previously done via git-submodules.
+.. note:: The xNVMe build-system uses ``meson/ninja`` and its subproject-feature with wraps, dependencies such as fio, libvfn, and SPDK are fetched by the build-system (meson), not as previously done via git-submodules.